 Waterproof Epoxy Paint For Wood

 Are you looking to waterproof your wood project with color?
 There are many Epoxy paint options.
 As mentioned above this is a two-part Epoxy Resin solution but with color expanding your options to protect and be creative with your wood projects.

-To affectively use the Epoxy paint solution there a couple of extra steps to consider.
+To effectively use the Epoxy paint solution there are a couple of extra steps to consider.

 Adding Color To the Epoxy

 Epoxy Primer – You will need to add an Epoxy Primer as the paint cannot adhere directly to bare wood.
 Knowing this you will need to first prime your wooden surface with an acrylic latex primer prior to applying any paint.
 They come with the option of darker and lighter shades which allows you match to your wood project.

 Rust-Oleum Corporation 256261 Maximum Adhesion Primer, 1-Gallon, White

 - Water-base primer-sealer